 Coursera is the world’s leading MOOC platform at 37 million students and counting.
 Countless hours of education content has been added, all with varying levels of cost and certification.
 Restructuring the way students discover and manage their courses could lead to massive gains in revenue and user acquisition.

 It goes without saying that there are many reasons that Coursera may not be planning on/will plan on implementing something similar to the solution above—perhaps the current presentation of content has been shown to have the highest click-through when testing against alternative interfaces, or maybe the team is focusing on pushing paid content more, focusing more on degrees and certifications.
-If I more time, budget, or access to Coursera’s resources, I would have loved to do proper usability research on both the current platform and my revised version.
+If I had more time, budget, or access to Coursera’s resources, I would have loved to do proper usability research on both the current platform and my revised version.
 Without access to user/business data from inside the company, I relied on external research, industry experience, and intuition to build my solution, and internal data may suggest a different path.

 Along the way, I made sure to stick with the principles I defined as closely as possible.
 Although I was targeting users without a higher-education background, most of the improvements were agnostic to educational background altogether.
 I’d like to think that this validates the accessibility concept that designing and building for folks with the most obstacles to using your product will improve the product for the rest of the users.